 This week's sidekick type is MYSTERIOUS!

 My pick is Jack Deveaux from Poison Princess.
 Jack is your garden variety punk high schooler.
 So much so, it's a miracle he's even in school.
 With scarred knuckles and a constant stream of Cajun French flowing off his tongue, the kid has so many layers, author Kresley Cole drove me nuts with the slow reveal into his character.
 You know right off he's hot, he's crass, and he lusts after Evie.
 That's not a lot to go off.
-Here's a little exchange between Jack and Evie.
+Here's a little exchange between Jack and Evie."How did you find me?"

 "Not many black miniskirts escape my notice, cher."
 The Cajunland player.
 (Poison Princess, pg.
 70)